docker/machine/docs/drivers/digital-ocean.md

 -   `--digitalocean-ipv6`: Enable IPv6 support for the droplet.
 -   `--digitalocean-private-networking`: Enable private networking support for the droplet.
 -   `--digitalocean-backups`: Enable Digital Oceans backups for the droplet.
+-   `--digitalocean-userdata`: Path to file containing User Data for the droplet.

 The DigitalOcean driver will use `ubuntu-14-04-x64` as the default image.